We’re closing the disability inclusion gap through the power of business leadership

 * Share best practices and benchmarks to assist companies in meeting their commitments and responsibilities to disability inclusion.

 The Valuable 500 equips signatories with the tools and information required to embed inclusivity across their businesses.
 Research has been a big focus with the movement collaborating with Global Data to produce the world’s first series of Global Disability Trend Reports which track global progress on disability inclusion across business leadership, culture, and brand.
 A lack of comparable data on disability and evidence on programmes that work can impede understanding and action.
 Understanding the numbers of people with disabilities and their circumstances can improve efforts to remove disabling barriers.

 How can you get involved?

-By signing up to become a member of The Valuable 500 you will be joining hundreds of organizations accelerating disability inclusion, gaining access to a network of companies and their knowledge in strengthening internal strategies, governance, innovation and disability inclusion in the workforce.
+Companies are invited to join The Valuable 500 and become part of a coalition accelerating disability inclusion, gaining access to a network of companies and their knowledge in strengthening internal strategies, governance, innovation and disability inclusion in the workforce.

 The initiative originates from the World Economic Forum’s New Economy and Society Platform, which is focused on building prosperous, inclusive and just economies and societies.
 In addition to its work on economic growth, revival and transformation, work, wages and job creation, and education, skills and learning, the Platform takes an integrated and holistic approach to diversity, equity, inclusion and social justice, and aims to tackle exclusion, bias and discrimination related to race, gender, ability, sexual orientation and all other forms of human diversity.